marianaluduena/cypress-automation-exercise/README.md

 ## Project overview

-This is a QA automation project with Cypress to demonstratemy skills as **QA Engineer.**
+- This is a QA automation project with **Cypress** to demonstrate my skills as **QA Engineer.** The application this project is based on is **Automation-Excercise**, a sandbox that emaulates an **E-Commerce.**

+- Link to the application: https://www.automationexercise.com/

 This repository contains: